Showing posts with label middle east. Show all posts

 Click to enlarge.
 Map by Evan Centanni, incorporating base map by Koen Adams of onestopmap.com and data from B'Tselem's interactive mapping project.
 (Contact us for permission to use this map.)

-Israel and Palestine Controlled Areas
+Israel and Palestine Controlled Areas in 2021

 Note that this is a map of who actually controls what, not of who claims which areas.
 And it's definitely not supposed to imply that any particular party should or shouldn't control any particular area.
 As always, PolGeoNow takes no side in these disputes, and we have done our best to report only the facts.